Hassi34/VizPool/README.md

 pip install vizpool
 ```
 ### Usage<a id='use-'></a>
-import the components and use it like any other python package
+Import the components and use it like any other python package
 * Static Visuals
 ```bash
 from vizpool.static import EDA